Underflowers/Stack-Underflow/README.md

 #### Search results

 ## Installation and run (linux)
-To install and test the application, you must have docker and a github Personal Access Token.
+To install and run the application, you must have docker and a github Personal Access Token.
 If you already logged into the GHCR with a personal access token that have read:packages rights, go to steps 3.

  1. Generate a Personal Access Token to be able to log into the ghcr (GitHub Container Registry).
 On your github account, go to Settings -> developer settings -> Personal Access Token -> Generate new token.
  Give a name for your token an select the `read:packages` box.
 Don't forget to copy your token !